AnkePe/nodeJS_CLI_pwned/README.md

 # cli-pwned

-check in the terminal if your email adress has been breached.
+check in the terminal if an email adress has been breached.
 ## Install

 ```